2010 United States House of Representatives elections in Missouri: District 7

 In a poll of 198 registered voters, conducted by KY3 and Missouri State University (MSU) between August 7 and August 22, 2010, Long led with 51 percent to Eckersley's 23 percent.
 A poll of 199 likely voters, conducted by MSU's Center for Social Sciences and Public olicy Research between October 20 and 27, 2010, found Long leading with 56 percent to Eckersley's 23 percent while 7 percent supported Craig, 1 percent favored other candidates, and 13 percent were undecided.
 Prior to the election FiveThirtyEights forecast gave Long a 100 percent chance of winning and projected that he would receive 69 percent of the vote to Eckersley's 28 percent.
 Eckersley increased his share of the voting to more than 30 percent, but Long was elected with 63 percent of the vote.
 Long was re-elected in 2012 and 2014.

 On October 29, 2010, an email was sent to local media, purportedly by Eckersley, which falsely claimed that he had ended his campaign.
 At least one television station inaccurately reported the story as fact.
-Eckersley later filed a complaint with the Federal Elections Commission (FEC) alleging that Long may have been involved in the hoax.
+Eckersley later filed a complaint with the Federal Election Commission (FEC) alleging that Long may have been involved in the hoax.
 The FEC investigated and reported in 2013 that the emails had come from Patrick Binning, a political consultant, and that Binning had acted independently of Long's campaign.
 As the FEC found no evidence that Long's campaign or the Republican Party was involved, under the law electoral fraud had not occurred.